Palestinian attacks stoke Israeli fears of recession

 That incident underscored a sense of mounting panic and anger among Israelis, a decade after the end of the last Palestinian uprising.
 The usually busy downtown streets of Jerusalem are already largely empty, and Israeli media reported that credit card transactions last week were down 11 percent nationwide from the prior year.

-“The fact that people aren’t in the mood to spend money and enjoy themselves has an effect on quite a few aspects of the economy,” said Dan Propper, chairman of foodmaker Osem OSEM.TA.
+“The fact that people aren’t in the mood to spend money and enjoy themselves has an effect on quite a few aspects of the economy,” said Dan Propper, chairman of foodmaker Osem .

 But he said: “If this wave will be over soon, we will not see any effect on the (growth) figures.”